MythTickle by Justin Thompson for December 15, 2009

 9. Dsc02933

-tdawn almost 15 years ago
+tdawn about 15 years ago

 My norfolk island pine becomes my Christmas tree when I decorate it each year, and the rest of the year I still have a nice houseplant.